akkupy/docs/docs/posts/nginx_proxy_manager.md

   class: crop-excerpt
 ---

-# Install and setup instructions for Nginx Proxy Manager (NPM)

 ## Introduction

 Nginx Proxy Manager (NPM) is an easy way to accomplish reverse proxying hosts with SSL termination and as the author puts it "It has to be so easy that a monkey could do it".